 - Play games with them such as “I Spy” or “Guess the meaning of the sign.”
 For example, you can ask, “What does this sign mean?
 Should we stop or walk?”
 Praise them for getting it right.

 - Try asking the child what they should do during different situations.
-At a crosswalk, expect them to answer with something like, “I stop and look both ways.”
+Expect them to answer at a crosswalk with something like, “I stop and look both ways.”
 Eventually, they’ll be able to say this back in their own words, proving that they understand.

 - Listening while crossing is almost as important as looking.
 Newer cars and hybrids can be very quiet.